Trust Services

 Asset Protection Trusts

 Asset protection trusts are a powerful tool within the realm of irrevocable trusts, designed to shield beneficiaries from the potentially adverse effects of transfer tax laws, divorce settlements, and future litigation.
 In these trusts, each beneficiary holds an equitable interest in trust assets, although they do not possess legal title to the assets themselves.
-It is very important that for any asset protection trust to work as planned, it cannot be set up with the intention to hinder, delay or defraud known creditors.
+It is very important that for any asset protection trust to work as planned, it cannot be set up with the intention to hinder, delay, or defraud known creditors.
 All jurisdictions that allow for asset protection trusts have safeguards in the law to prevent abuse of these trusts by anyone seeking to intentionally defraud pre-existing creditors.

 Key Advantages of Asset Protection Trusts

-- Creditor Protection: Asset protection trusts serve as a legal means to safeguard assets against creditor claims while fully complying with laws and regulations.
+Asset protection trusts serve as a legal means to safeguard assets against creditor claims while fully complying with laws and regulations.
 Creditors seeking access to a beneficiary’s trust assets are limited to the value of the beneficiary’s interest in the trust, rather than the entire asset value.

-- Spendthrift Provision: Most asset protection trusts include a spendthrift provision, preventing beneficiaries and potential future creditors (including former spouses) from direct access to trust assets.
+Most asset protection trusts include a spendthrift provision, preventing beneficiaries and potential future creditors (including former spouses) from direct access to trust assets.
 Exceptions exist in cases where:

 - The trust creator is also a beneficiary (as in self-settled trusts, permitted in certain states).